qgis/QGIS-Documentation/docs/user_manual/print_composer/composer_items/composer_map.rst

 Elevation range
 ---------------
-The :guilabel:`Elevation range` allows you to control the rendering of layers in the map item properties based on a specific elevation.
-Only layers, such as point clouds and raster DEMs, whose elevation properties overlap with the elevation range set by the :guilabel:`Lower` and :guilabel:`Upper` values are displayed in the map item.
+The :guilabel:`Elevation range` setting in the map item properties allows you to filter the content of certain layers based on a specific elevation range.
+While all layers remain visible, those that support elevation filtering (currently point clouds and raster DEMs) will have their data filtered.
+Only the parts of these layers that fall within the elevation range set by the :guilabel:`Lower` and :guilabel:`Upper` values will be displayed.

 The :guilabel:`Elevation range` can be data-defined.
 This means you can set different elevation ranges for different features in the :ref:`atlas <atlas_generation>` or :ref:`report <create-reports>`.